ayanchax/react-data-table/DataTableComponentReadMe.md

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)
-### This setup will render a data table with column-wise drop down filters, pagination, searching, sorting, and ordering, and a lot more, all customized according to the provided props.
+### This setup will render a data table with column-wise drop down filters, pagination, searching, sorting, selection and ordering, and a lot more, all customized according to the provided props.